hassananjum913/loan_status_predictor_app/README.md

 5)  **Model deployment**

-a)  Model deployment in Heroku platform
+a)  Model deployment in GCP platform

 1)  **Problem Definition:**